hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 ### Running FASTQC
 ####A. Stage your data

 To perform our quality checks, we will be working within our recently created `rnaseq_project` directory.
-We need to create two directories within the `data` directory for this quality control step.
+We need to create a few directories within the `data` directory for this quality control step.

 ```bash
 $ cd unix_workshop/rnaseq_project/data